Skip to main content

 The field of pharmacogenomics provides a powerful framework for understanding the genetic basis of variable drug responses.
 For bisphosphonates, which primarily target the mevalonate pathway in osteoclasts to induce apoptosis, genetic polymorphisms in key enzymes within this pathway can significantly influence treatment efficacy.

-Specifically, variations in the genes encoding farnesyl diphosphate synthase (FDPS) and farnesyl-pyrophosphate transferase alpha-subunit (FNTA) have been associated with differential changes in (BMD) following bisphosphonate therapy.
+Specifically, variations in the genes encoding farnesyl diphosphate synthase (FDPS) and farnesyl-pyrophosphate transferase alpha-subunit (FNTA) have been associated with differential changes in bone mineral density (BMD) following bisphosphonate therapy.
 An individual with a particular genotype in the FDPS gene might exhibit a more robust inhibition of osteoclast activity, leading to a greater increase in BMD compared to someone with a different genotype.

 Similarly, the response to SERMs is influenced by genetic variations within the estrogen pathway.
 SERMs exert their effects by binding to estrogen receptors, and polymorphisms in the genes encoding these receptors (ESR1 and ESR2) can alter binding affinity and downstream signaling.
 Moreover, the metabolism of SERMs is dependent on the cytochrome P450 enzyme system.